lgatto/discover-combine-data-software/IntentToSubmit.md

 transitions.
-Concretely, the first major milestone of the project is a set of interconnected networks of data sets, software and publications, all spanning different disciplines, created from mining the relevant repositories.
+Concretely, the first major milestone of the project is a set of interconnected networks of data sets, software and publications, all spanning different disciplines, created from mining relevant repositories.
 The relations modelled by these networks will be browseable and searchable through an online portal and programmatically accessible through specific APIs.
-Given specific properties of an existing node, or new, user-defined nodes, representing a software, data or publication, matching entities would be identified.
+Given specific properties of an existing node, or new, user-defined nodes, representing a software, data or publication, matching entities can then be identified.
 The second major milestone aims at facilitating the application of the links identified above by enabling transparent integration of different data source (local or remote, public or private), data sets (transparent to file formats) through data APIs and software architectures (local or remote) through software